jkingportfolio/CI_PP4_Pic_Pals/README.md

 1. As a user, I want to use the navigation bar so that I can seamlessly navigate around the app.
 2. As a user, I want to see visual indicators for example of having liked a post / followed a user so that I can tell if I have previously liked that post.
 3. As a user, I want to like and unlike posts so that I can show my appreciation of another user's post.
-4. As a user, I want to delete my posts so that I can permanently remove posts I do not wish to keep
+4. As a user, I want to delete my posts so that I can permanently remove posts I do not wish to keep.
 5. As a user, I want to edit my posts so that I can correct spelling mistakes or I may have entered into the post caption.
-6. As a user, I want to view post comments so that I can fulfil the aim of the app
+6. As a user, I want to view post comments so that I can fulfil the aim of the app.
 7. As a user, I want to comment on other posts so that I can interact with other users
 8. As a user, I want to manage my posts so that I can add, edit or delete posts as needed.
 9. As a user, I want to request a password so that I can log back into my account if I have forgotten my password.